opsschool/curriculum/sysadmin_101.rst

 We challenge that mindset.
-System administration is not about saying "no" to requests but about finding ways to intelligently fulfill the needs of a business in a way that increases maintainability, usability, and security for a group of people and enhances their ability to useful work.
+System administration is not about saying "no" to requests but about finding ways to intelligently fulfill the needs of a business in a way that increases maintainability, usability, and security for a group of people and enhances their ability to do useful work.

 Another perception issue is that of the `BOFH
 <http://www.theregister.co.uk/data_centre/bofh/>`_.
 While there's something of